đ¶ Reggae Rhythm Jamaican Jerk Roast Turkey - âIâm gonna be alrightâ

 Spicing and roasting the bird:

-Pat turkey dry with paper towels.
+Pat the turkey dry with paper towels.
 Discard neck and giblets.
 Use fingers to loosen skin from breast and drumsticks by gently pushing between skin and meat.
-Rub some of butter mixture under loosened skin.
+Rub some of the butter mixture under loosened skin.
 Lift wing tips up and over back; tuck under turkey.
 Press remaining butter mixture onto skin; sprinkle turkey with remaining 1 tablespoon salt.

-Roast in preheated oven 30 minutes.
-Add ½ cup water to pan, rotate turkey, and reduce oven temperature to 325 degrees.
-(Do not remove turkey from oven.”
-Bake until a thermometer inserted in thickest portion of breast registers 160 degrees, 1 hour to 1 hour and 20 minutes.
+Roast in a preheated oven for 30 minutes.
+Add œ cup water to the pan, rotate the turkey, and reduce the oven temperature to 325 degrees.
+(Do not remove turkey from oven.â Bake until a thermometer inserted in the thickest portion of the breast registers 160 degrees, 1 hour to 1 hour and 20 minutes.
 Remove from oven; let rest 30 minutes before carving.
-The dripping from this turkey for making gravy are OFF THE HOOK GOOD!
+The drippings from this turkey for making gravy are OFF THE HOOK GOOD!